30 Oct The anti-social side of grief…

 – Edward Lee

-I wanted to share these thoughts as I’m sure others may be feeling the same.
+I wanted to share these thoughts as I’m sure others must be feeling the same.
 We battle against accepting changes that are out of our control.
-It must be frustrating for others but not as frustrating as it is for us!!
+I’m sure it’s frustrating for others but not nearly as frustrating as it is for us!!

-Life becomes a complex mosaic of light and darkness, love and loss, joy and sorrow, calm and turmoil.
-I guess all we can do is follow our heart and our instincts – knowing when to say ‘yes’ and when to say ‘no’!
+Life is now a complex mosaic of light and darkness, love and loss, joy and sorrow, smiles and tears, calm and turmoil.
+I guess all we can do is follow our hearts and our instincts – knowing when to say ‘yes’ and when to say ‘no’!

 For Ben 💛